vazudew/op2_pulapp/README.md

   Also *network_policy*, or _namespace_ or *config_map* could have been considered.
   But they would lead to additional maintenance and efforts
 - AWS Services used are, _VPC_ (networking), _EKS_ (container orchestrator), _IAM_ (Authorization) _ELB_ (Loadbalancer for external HTTP traffic), and _ECR_ (Container Images Repository)
-- used _default_ VPC for the network infrastructure to reduce time for _PoC_ preparation
+- used _default_ VPC for the network infrastructure to reduce time for _PoC_ preparation.
+But the second phase of Project Development, we provisioned a custom __VPC__ along with _public_ and _private_ subnets to impart security/protection.
 - provisioned simple and basic test automation for the resources, webpage, and container images
 - _Makefile_ with handy repeatitive commands to run